rust-community/foss-events-planner/CONTRIBUTING.md

 * Thank you and we'll handle it from there!
 * Be ready to answer questions
 * You are now a contributor!

-## Write a feature

-You have experience with a conference _or_ you want to run one?

-The FOSS events planner has a concept called features, described in the [README](README.md).

-Not all of them are fully fleshed out, have a look at the issues tab for notes on unwritten ones.
-Is it interesting for you?
-Then:

-* Make a comment, notifying people that you want to work on it
-* Add a file in `/cards`, copying the template file
-* Flesh out the items, filling in your own experiences
-* File a Pull Request
-* We will review and discuss the text as peers and improve it
-* The text will be merged
-* You are now a contributor

-Please note that not all pull requests are merged, but even unmerged PRs have value through their discussion!

 ## Adding a new way of viewing things